 Where students have submitted supplementary statements instead of, or in addition to, the Review Stage Appeal Form, these will not normally be considered.
 Exceptional reasons for submitting additional or alternative statements will be considered where clear explanation has been has been provided for this, for example where this is on the basis of disability or where the case is sufficiently complex for it to be impossible for it to be summarised within the character limits on the form, and where this has been agreed in advance with the Special Cases team by email to email@example.com.

 Appeals against Triage decisions

-Where a student appeals against a Triage decision by a case officer, a different case officer will be assigned by the Special Cases Manager to handle the appeal at the Review Stage.
+Where a student appeals against a Triage decision by a case officer, a different case officer will be assigned to handle the appeal at the Review Stage.

 Where a Review Stage appeal was not investigated at the Formal Stage, the case officer will assess whether the appellant has raised new issues or evidence which merit investigation.
 In making this determination, the case officer will consider whether the student has raised issues which might plausibly lead to the appeal being upheld.
 If the case officer believes the appeal now merits investigation, they will conduct an investigation with the Board of Studies/Graduate Schools Board in line with the procedures at the Formal Stage (see ‘Part B Investigation’ above).

 In cases where an investigation is carried out at the Review Stage, the case officer will present the findings of that investigation to the student who is appealing, with the option of submitting comments within a defined time-frame.
 Those comments will then be included in the appeal submission to the Chair or Deputy Chair of the Special Cases Committee.